alamgir09/BookStore/README.md

-This project was created to better understand and gain familiarity with the MERN stack, and my foray into backend using node.js, express, mongoose, and MongoDB
+This project was created to better understand and gain familiarity with the MERN stack, and my foray into backend using node.js, express, mongoose, and MongoDB.
+Can potentially turn this into a personal bookshelf that I can show to friends and family of books read, want to read, and further categories.